iyves/iyves.github.io/Ethics.md

 for approching technology topics.
 The internet is a very powerful tool that is a part of the fabric of daily life for many Americans, so I believe that decisions regarding its regulation should include voices from many Americans.
-Regardless of how the future of regulation progresses, I hope that companies will better prioritize ethics and humanity rather than threatening democracy for revenue
+Regardless of how the future of regulation progresses, I hope that companies will better prioritize ethics and humanity rather than threatening democracy for revenue.

 <hr>